heyitsvi/heyitsvi/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 👋 Hi there, I’m Vivek
-- 👀 I’m interested in computer science and building great products.
+- 👀 I love computer science and building great products.
-- 💞️ I’m looking to collaborate on cool open source projects.
+- 💞️ I’m looking to learn from and collaborate on cool projects and tinker with new technologies.

 <h3>🛠 Tech Stack</h3>